 Since you are learning a new language, content mastery is also important.

 Thus apart from learning your subject material, this will also increase your ability to communicate.
-Writing also helps in improving your spellings.
+Writing also helps in improving your spelling.

 As the famous proverb goes, “Practice maketh a man perfect”, it is important to continuously practice especially while learning a new language.
-It is advisable to write down each of the new words three times along with the english words, so that you can comprehend it in a better way.
+It is advisable to write down each of the new words three times along with the English words so that you can comprehend them in a better way.

-Practising 10 -20 new words everyday and repeating the process when you read through another new lesson will help you in the long run.
+Practicing 10 -20 new words every day and repeating the process when you read through another new lesson will help you in the long run.

-Every day, take 15-20 minutes to read a book which is not a part of your IB Chinese syllabus.
-When you learn any new words and phrases, find some friend speaking the language and practice what you have learned with them.
+Every day, take 15-20 minutes to read a book that is not a part of your IB Chinese syllabus.
+When you learn any new words and phrases, find some friends speaking the language and practice what you have learned with them.

 For those who come from non-Chinese speaking backgrounds and are not exposed to Chinese on a regular basis, the language will be challenging.
 They may need to spend extra time and effort learning the language and find themselves discouraged easily whenever they do not see large improvements.
 For this reason, it is beneficial to get extra help.

-At Young Scholarz, students will have an allocated amount of time every week for targeted, personalised help in Chinese.
+At Young Scholarz, students will have an allocated amount of time every week for targeted, personalized help in Chinese.
 You can register for 1:1 or group classes with us and learn from our expert Chinese teacher.
 Check out our IB Mandarin ab initio and IB Mandarin Language B at both SL and HL.